reactive-python/reactpy/docs/source/reference-material/hooks-api.rst

 ...................

 By default, effects are triggered after every successful render to ensure that all state referenced by the effect is up to date.
-However you can limit the number of times an effect is fired by specifying exactly what state the effect depends on.
-In doing so the effect will only occur when the given state changes:
+However, when an effect function references non-global variables, the effect will only if the value of that variable changes.
+For example, imagine that we had an effect that connected to a ``url`` state variable:

 .. code-block::

+    url, set_url = use_state("https://example.com")

     def establish_connection():
         connection = open_connection(url)
         return lambda: close_connection(connection)

-    use_effect(establish_connection, [url])
+    use_effect(establish_connection)

-Now a new connection will only be established if a new ``url`` is provided.
+Here, a new connection will be established whenever a new ``url`` is set.

 Async Effects